Parrot-Developers/groundsdk-manifest/EULA.md

 equity in such entity or otherwise the ability to direct the management of such entity.

-**“Application Product”** means an application developed by You using the SDK that is operable on, or interfaces to, the PARROT Drone.
+**“Application"** means any code, algorithm or application developed by You using the SDK that is operable on, or interfaces to, the adequate PARROT Platform.

-**“Authorized Purpose”** means to evaluate, test and use the SDK to design, test and develop the Application Product and its functionality and interoperability with the PARROT Drone and to sell or otherwise distribute the Application Product, but such right is limited to sale or distribution only for use with a PARROT Drone.

 **“PARROT”** means Parrot Drones SAS, a French corporation, located at 174 Quai de Jemmapes, 75010, Paris (France), acting on its behalf and on behalf of its Affiliates (individually and collectively, “Parrot”).

-**“PARROT Drone”** means any PARROT hardware, software, and services, such as unmanned aerial vehicles, flight controllers, sensors, cameras, gimbals, remote controllers, accessories, etc.
+**“PARROT Platforms** means any PARROT hardware, software, and services, such as unmanned aerial vehicles, flight controllers, sensors, cameras, gimbals, remote controllers, accessories, etc.

+**“Party” or “Parties”** means You and/or PARROT.

-**“SDK”** or “Software Development Kit” means software (source code and object code), applications, tools, sample code, templates, fonts, logos, icons, images, libraries, interfaces, Updates, documentation,application programming interfaces (APIs), information, data, files, and other materials, whether tangible or intangible, in whatever form or medium provided to You by PARROT for use by You in connection with Your Application Product.
-It is composed of Ground SDK Mobile, PDrAW, OLYMPE and SPHINX (**“SDK Components”**).
+**“SDK”** or “Software Development Kit” means software (source code and object code), applications, tools, sample code, templates, fonts, logos, icons, images, libraries, interfaces, updates, documentation,application programming interfaces (APIs), information, data, files, and other materials, whether tangible or intangible, in whatever form or medium provided to You by PARROT for use by You in connection with Your Application.
+It is composed of :
+* OpenFlight : open-source core of PARROT FreeFlight 7 application.
+* Ground SDK : Ground Control Station (GCS) framework for mobile devices.
+* Air SDK : framework to load and run code directly on PARROT Platforms.
+* PDrAW : advanced video viewer and embedded metadata for PARROT Platforms.
+* OLYMPE : Python framework for PARROT Platforms.
+* SPHINX : drone simulation tool for PARROT Platforms.
+* Altogether **“SDK Components”**.

-**“Third-Party Component”** means software, interfaces and firmware licensed by PARROT from a third-party for incorporation into the SDK and distributed as an integral part of the SDK, as applicable.
+**“Third-Party Component”** means software, interfaces and firmware belonging to a third-party for incorporation into the SDK and distributed as an integral part of the SDK, as applicable.

 **“Use”** or **“Using”** means to download, install, activate, access or